rn-g/fabric-sdk-go/README.md

 - the `example_cc` chaincode from the nodejs SDK deployed.
 Refer to the fabric-sdk-node documentation on how to install it and run the `end-to-end.js` which deploys the `example_cc`
 - adjust settings in the `integration_test/test_resources/config/config_test.yaml` in case your Hyperledger Fabric network is not running on `localhost` or is using different ports.

+## Work in Progress

+The following SDK features are yet to be implemented:
+- Chaincode deployment
+- Chain initialization